MarcoForte/bayesian-matting/README.md

 - N size of window to construct local fg/bg clusters from
 - minN minimum number of known pixels in local window to proceed
 - minN_reduction to reduce N by in event of infinite loop.
 May reduce accuracy
-- failure criteria percentage to know when to exit infinite loop

 ### Results